gitacoco/thesis-project/README.md

   - Anna Gedal: Zhibang, it’s so nice to meet another student working in this space!
 I’ve worked for around 5 years, creating these types of experiences for museums.
 Few institutions create them on their own, they normally hire museum consulting firms with specialized skills to build them.
 The costs are high.
 Even a basic touchscreen kiosk can cost over $1M, so many institutions cannot afford it.
 More broadly, most institutions do not have the tech infrastructure to support tech.
 Christiane Paul writes a lot about this in her work with the Whitney (she’s in the Media Studies )
   - Sherry Manzar: This is such an amazing outlook into the questions around what a collection is and can be.
 Really well-done!
   - Oscar Fossum: Everyone appreciates an interactive museum exhibition.
 I love being able to deep dive on a single presentation.
 Your work could provide “thick descriptions” to go deeper into the histories and connections between museum-things!
 Awesome, Zhibang!

+#### Thoughts on Final Touches

+##### Narratively thematic navigations through the collection

+1. Theme-related navigating options
+2. Preset stories of selected species with captions as the guidance for atlas visitors

+##### Transitions as the connective threads between individual maps

+1. How transition enhance the human perception and cognition

+##### Descriptive commentary reflecting on the mission of each map

+##### Accessories to enhance the self-explanatory and intuitive features of the atlas

+1. Add more hints or signifiers for user interactions
+2. Introduce Naïve Analogy1 methodology for non-professional users
+3. Use the splash page as prefaces; add legends and citations for the data

+##### Expanding accessibility for scenarios

+1. Provide the simulation of the in-person experience in the cyberspace
+2. Provide home-based experience using learning kits as the analog of the museum settings for kids

+#### Indivisual Meeting Feedback for Final Touches*

 ### References